 Is Adderall the Same as Meth?
 Similarities and Differences

 A common belief held by many is that Adderall is the same as meth.
 Adderall is the prescription brand name for a drug that contains amphetamine and dextroamphetamine.
-Methamphetamines may be part of the same drug family but this is not the same type of drug as Adderall.
+Methamphetamines may be part of the same drug family as Adderall but there is a difference.
 Both stimulate the brain and cause an increase in energy levels but differ in many other ways.
-But, is Adderall the same as meth?
+So, is Adderall the same as meth?

 How Adderall Helps People